 Remote working is a growing trend within UK businesses, with more companies allowing employees the option to work away from the traditional office environment.
 This can bring many benefits to both the employer and employee, which can increase overall productivity within the business.
 To run a successful remote team, a lot of planning and skill is required, from hiring the right team, using the best tools available and creating good processes within your company.

 When looking to hire an employee for your remote team, you are no longer restricted to finding someone local to the area and you can search globally for the right person for the job.
 The ideal candidate will need to be self-motivated and disciplined to ensure that work is completed and deadlines are met.
+Professional interview attire is an essential aspect when conducting an interview because this is where you see a candidate’s understanding of professionalism.
+Are they sharp?
+Do they understand the concept of the work we are looking for?
+Such questions arise from just looking at how a candidate presents themselves to you.
 Conduct a range of interviews by email, phone and Skype and set the candidate a small task that will reflect the work they would be doing if they were hired.

 Use effective management processes